filecoin-project/specs/content/docs/filecoin_vm.md

 	## when a PoSt is submitted (not as each new sector commitment is added).
     provingSet &SectorSet

+    ## Faulty sectors reported since last SubmitPost, up to the current proving period's challenge time.
+    currentFaultSet BitField

+    ## Faults submitted after the current proving period's challenge time, but before the PoSt for that period
+    ## is submitted.
+These become the currentFaultSet when a PoSt is submitted.
+    nextFaultSet BitField

 	## Sectors reported during the last PoSt submission as being 'done'.
 The collateral
     ## for them is still being held until the next PoSt submission in case early sector
     ## removal penalization is needed.